-The institute is affiliated to University of Mumbai (UOM) and follows CBCGS from AY 2016-17 as compared to previous CBGS.
-Continuous Internal Evaluation (CIE) at the institute level has progressively evolved to the present state where teachers uniformly divide every course into 6 modules, outcomes for each module are defined, mapping of COs -POs is done and the learning levels expected to be achieved by students during each module are decided using Bloom's Page 34/118 22-11-2018 06:06:40 taxonomy.
+The institute is affiliated to University of Mumbai (UoM) and follows CBCGS from AY 2016-17 as compared to previous CBGS.
+CIE at the institute level has progressively evolved to the present state where teachers uniformly divide every course into 6 modules, outcomes for each module are defined, mapping of COs -POs is done and the learning levels expected to be achieved by students during each module are decided using Bloom's Page 34/118 22-11-2018 06:06:40 taxonomy.
 The detailed lesson plan is developed accordingly.
 Course - wise percentage attainment of outcomes is calculated based on the Internal Assessment (IA) exams - I II, term work, student's feedback, course survey, and end semester result.
 Students knowledge is assessed through term work.
 Separate assignments are given to the separate groups of students to avoid repetition and copying of answers.
 Those are assessed through online quiz using rubrics developed which evaluates every assignment /experiment out of 10 marks.
 It is further divided as technical understanding through objective questions for 06 marks, 02 marks for neatness and 02 marks for punctuality.
 The results of the evaluation are immediately made available to the students.
 Departments conduct IA exams twice in a semester with a uniform pattern of question papers, COs and expected learning levels are communicated to the students through IA question papers.
 Answer sheets of IA tests are corrected within one week and performance is discussed with the students.
 Any issue related to the assessment is rectified and reflected in marks as applicable.
-The level of learning (slow and advanced) of every student is identified using a robust framework by considering performance over three semesters including the current semester, as well as based upon IA -I II itself.
+The level of learning (slow and advanced) of every student is identified using a robust framework by considering performance over three semesters including the current semester, as well as based upon IA - I II itself.
 Additional assignments are given and remedial classes are conducted for students with an examination in view.
+In view to ensure maximum attendance of the students, the institute prepares monthly attendance lists on a cumulative basis and communicates it to the parents if needed.
 Analysis of all results is done by the institute level committee and presented to HoD for corrective measures.
+Project-based learning is promoted by the institute, as a part of which the process of preliminary preparation of project work under faculty members guidance begins during the sixth semester for BE programs and fourth semester for MCA program.
 Projects are assessed by a panel of teachers based upon rubrics developed.
 Program exit surveys are conducted to get students feedback about the attainment of program outcomes.